- Table of contents

 Service water for the garden

-Service water is a precious resource not only in the household, but also in outdoor areas such as the garden.
-Use your collected rainwater as service water and water your green areas and plants easily and cost-effectively.
-By the way, service water on reserve turns out to be worth its weight in gold, especially on hot summer days.
+Rainwater or service water is a valuable resource in the outdoor area of a house.
+Use your collected rainwater to water your green areas and plants easily and cost-effectively.
+A full rainwater tank is worth its weight in gold on hot summer days.

-- Property cleaning: Industrial water can be used for cleaning pavements, cars and other items.
+- Property cleaning: Service water can be used for cleaning pavements, cars, garden furniture and in all cleaning work.